Development, Testing, and Implementation

 Continued Development and Implementation of the PRO-CTCAE Measurement System

-Initial and continued development of the PRO-CTCAE Measurement System employs both qualitative and quantitative methodologies, and follows international guidelines and best practices, including recommendations from the US Food and Drug Administration, the PROMIS initiative, EORTC, and international outcomes research organizations, including ISPOR and ISOQOL.
+Initial and continued development of the PRO-CTCAE Measurement System employs both qualitative and quantitative methodologies, and follows international guidelines and best practices, including recommendations from the U.S. Food and Drug Administration, the PROMIS initiative, EORTC, and international outcomes research organizations, including ISPOR and ISOQOL.

 PRO-CTCAE Measurement System: Item Development and Measurement Properties

-1. Concept Elicitation and Item Development: Trialists, clinical experts, PRO methodologists, patient advocates, and representatives from the US Food and Drug Administration identified 78 symptomatic AEs that can be meaningfully self-reported by patients.
+1. Concept Elicitation and Item Development: Trialists, clinical experts, PRO methodologists, patient advocates, and representatives from the U.S. Food and Drug Administration identified 78 symptomatic AEs that can be meaningfully self-reported by patients.
 Items were developed to evaluate these symptomatic AEsExternal Web Site Policy with respect to frequency, severity, interference with daily activities, amount, presence/absence.
 Cognitive interviews were conducted to evaluate comprehension, clarity and ease of judgement in adults who were undergoing or had recently completed cancer treatment.

 PRO-CTCAE Attributes and Item Structures